OpenIPC/sandbox/scripts/network/Readme.md

 curl -s https://raw.githubusercontent.com/OpenIPC/sandbox/main/scripts/network/multinet | sh -s -- uninstall
 ```

+### What has changed
+- Enable eth0 by default if there's an Ethernet port
+- Set different metrics to all interfaces. eth0 will have the highest priority over any other connections.
+All traffic will go through eth0 if there's Ethnetnet connections.
+All other interfaces can still listen for incoming traffic at the same time
+- Monitor Ethernet port status changes, so Ethernet is now plug and play

 ### Notes
 We would be deeply grateful if you could test this and send us feedback and any suggestions or improvements you have.